Customs Policy

 (NOTE: 22 EUR LIMIT NO LONGER APPLY FOR EUROPEAN UNION.
 NOW, EVEN THE SMALLEST CARGOES ARE SUBJECT TO CUSTOMS PROCESSING.)

-Parcels over the limit values will need to go through formal customs process.
-You may be asked to provide documents (invoice, payment proof etc.) and pay associated import fees (including taxes and other customs charges).
+Over the exemption limit, you may be asked to provide documents (invoice, payment proof etc.) and need to pay associated import fees (including taxes and other customs charges).

 Customs procedures and costs differ from one country to other.
-Since import fees depend on the customs practices of the receiving country, there's no fixed import fee that we can incorporate into our prices.
+There's no fixed import fee that we can incorporate into our prices.

-Therefore, our prices do not cover any import fees and customs costs, and buyers are responsible for responding to customs authority and paying fees, if any, when they receive their parcel.
+Therefore, our prices do not cover any import taxes and customs costs, and buyers are responsible for responding to customs authority and paying fees, if any, when they receive their parcel.